 By default, Gmail will only search through Inbox folder.
 To make your search broader (and include Spam folder, for example, which can include various promotional emails that will turn useful for keyword research inspiration).

-This Greasemonkey script will put ‘in:anywhere’ in your search requests to Gmail by default to force it to include all folders.
+will put ‘in:anywhere’ in your search requests to Gmail by default to force it to include all folders.

 3. Make your search more targeted